-Upon the timely filing of a formal complaint, the College will initiate an investigation followed by a formal hearing to determine whether a violation of College policies has occurred and impose appropriate disciplinary sanctions.
-This investigation may be completed by the Title IX Coordinator/Compliance Officer, or a designee.
+Upon the timely filing of a formal complaint, the College will initiate an investigation to determine whether a violation of College policies has occurred and impose appropriate disciplinary sanctions.
+This investigation may be completed by the Compliance Officer, or a designee.